suprachakra/Airline-Revenue-Optimization-System/Tech_Strategy/Network_Optimization.md

 # Network Optimization Module
-Enhance flight scheduling, inventory allocation, and codeshare synchronization through advanced simulation models and real-time data integration.
-The module employs Monte Carlo simulations and other predictive techniques to optimize operational efficiency while incorporating fallback paths when real-time data (e.g., from ACARS) is delayed.

----

-## 1. Overview

 The Network Optimization Module is designed to:
 - **Optimize Flight Scheduling:** Adjust aircraft rotations (e.g., for A380) to maximize revenue and minimize fuel consumption.